TheKhushant/DAA/README.md

 4) Selection Sort (with Time Complixcity)                                      = SelectionSortTc.java
 5) insertion sort (in file handling , also print time complaxcity of it)       = InsertionSort.java
 6) Merge Sort                                                                  = MergeSort.java

-self Code (NOT BY MAAM) :
-Quick Sort in one Lakh elment                                                   = QuickSort.java
+7) Quick Sort in one Lakh elment                                               = QuickSort.java